sweattep/ancient_quotes/README.md

 >You are proud, when you ought to feel bad enough to chase away anyone who acts like this.

+>will prayers and holy offerings take away thy wickedness from thee

 >no man shall see as I have seen

 >he killed them, shedding blood of war in peacetime